 Make it the last thing you pack before you go, and the first thing that you unpack when you get there.
 Obviously, it’s ideal if the freezer is already set up and on in your new home.

-If you have a long drive, one option is to pack your milk in dry ice.
+If you’re moving further away, you might have a long road trip.
+With a long drive, one option is to pack your milk in dry ice.

 One exclusive pumper, Iyana, packed 4,000 oz of breast milk in two 150 quart coolers filled with dry ice.
 It arrived frozen solid after a 14 hour drive.
 Here’s a photo of the setup: